How to structure a thesis

 - Present everything in a clear and structured manner

 This is probably your most important chapter.
-This is where you highlight that your research objectives have been achieved, and how you have contributed to all parties involved with your research.
-In this chapter you should also point out the limitations of your study, because showing awareness of your limitation gives a better grounding on your thesis.
-You can talk about your personal learnings here and also make suggestions for future research.
+This is where you highlight that your research objectives have been achieved.
+You can also reiterate any limitations to your study and make suggestions for future research.

-Remember to check if you have really answered all your research questions and hypotheses in this chapter in a short and clear manner.
-Your thesis should be tied up nicely in the conclusions chapter and show clearly what you did, what results you got and what your learnings were.
-Learn more about how to write a good conclusion in our thesis conclusion guide.
+Remember to check if you have really answered all your research questions and hypotheses in this chapter.
+Your thesis should be tied up nicely in the conclusion and show clearly what you did, what results you got, and what you learned.
+Discover how to write a good conclusion in our thesis conclusion guide.

 Frequently Asked Questions about structuring a thesis